 However, medications are usually needed to control high blood pressure.
 Medications called angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs) are often used to control high blood pressure.

 - Pain.
 You might be able to control the pain of polycystic kidney disease with over-the-counter medications containing acetaminophen.
 For some people, however, the pain is more severe and constant.
-In rare cases, your doctor might recommend surgery to remove cysts if they're large enough to cause pressure and pain.
+Your doctor might recommend a procedure using a needle to draw out cyst fluid and inject a medication (sclerosing agent) to shrink kidney cysts.
+Or you may need surgery to remove cysts if they're large enough to cause pressure and pain.

 If an aneurysm is discovered, surgical clipping of the aneurysm to reduce the risk of bleeding may be an option, depending on its size.
 Nonsurgical treatment of small aneurysms may involve controlling high blood pressure and high blood cholesterol, as well as quitting smoking.